 Facility Expiration Date Remaining Renewal Option

 Mississauga, ON (Cargojet head office) August 31, 2016 None

 Hamilton Cross Dock and Land Lease, ON July 31, 2036 None

 Montreal, QB September 30, 2016 None

+Ottawa, ON April 30, 2018 None

 Halifax, NS April 30, 2018 One five year renewal option

-Moncton, NB November 30, 2016 None
+Moncton, NB March 31, 2019 None

-Winnipeg, MB April 30, 2015 None
+Winnipeg, MB April 30, 2020 None

 Calgary, AB October 20, 2017 None

 Edmonton, AB August 31, 2022 None

-Richmond, BC April 30, 2015 None
+Richmond, BC April 30, 2020 None

+Saskatoon, SK March 31, 2020 None

+Regina, SK November 30, 2025 None

-Total monthly lease payments for Cargojet's material leases and offices and warehouses associated therewith are approximately \$165,000 and all of the lease agreements are in good standing.
+Total monthly lease payments for Cargojet's material leases and offices and warehouses associated therewith are approximately \$209,000 and all of the lease agreements are in good standing.

 In November 2010, Cargojet leased its existing smaller hangar to a third party for a term of five years with a purchase option at the end of the term.
 In October 2013, the third party opted for early lease termination and paid the lease termination fees to Cargojet.
-In November 2013, Cargojet leased its smaller hangar to another third party.
+In November 2013, Cargojet leased its smaller hangar to another third party that terminated in 2015.

 The Company and the John C. Munro Hamilton International Airport entered into an arrangement in respect of the airport's \$12 million Air Cargo Logistics Facility, for which construction began in the third quarter of 2014.
-The Company will contribute \$4.75 million and exchange a building owned by it for its share of the facility.
-The Company will occupy approximately half of the 77,000 square foot facility for both office and dedicated warehouse space.
-The Air Cargo Logistics Facility is being funded through a joint partnership between the federal and Ontario governments and Trade Port International Corporation, the operator of the airport, with support from Hamilton's municipal government, and is scheduled to be complete in 2015.
+The Company contributed \$4.75 million and exchanged a building owned by it for its share of the facility.
+The building was completed in June 2015 and Cargojet took the possession immediately afterwards.
+The Company occupies approximately half of the 77,000 square foot facility for both office and dedicated warehouse space.
+The Air Cargo Logistics Facility was funded through a joint partnership between the federal and Ontario governments and Trade Port International Corporation, the operator of the airport, with support from Hamilton's municipal government.